jamie-allen/cpu_caches/preso/presentation.md

 * QPI is proprietary to Intel.
 Maximum speed of 8 GT/s
 * HyperTransport was developed by a consortium of AMD, NVidia, Apple, etc. Maximum speed of 6.4 GT/s (that I know of)
 * Both are DDR and point to point interfaces to other CPUs in a NUMA setup
-* Both transfer 16 bits per transmission in practice
+* Both transfer 16 bits per transmission in practice, but Sandy Bridge is really 32

 !SLIDE transition=blindY
 # MESI+F Cache Coherency Protocol